 The erection of toad fences may be used in a number of ways, with different aims.
-Many are worthy of experimentation and some are being evaluated during the course of The Great Toad Muster. eg. The use of short, low fences placed around large waterholes to deter the movement of toads back into areas which have already been cleared.
+Many are worthy of experimentation and some have been evaluated during the course of The Great Toad Muster 2007 with remarkable results e.g. The use of short, low fences placed around large waterholes to deter the movement of toads back into areas which have already been cleared.
+Fencing is a major strategy to be employed by STTF in 2008.